dinaaben/agility/docs/Analyze PCAP files/start-a-new-analysis.md

 The Start a New Analysis page opens.

-2. Choose you analysis path:
+2. Choose your analysis path:

 import Tabs from '@theme/Tabs';